JingweiToo/Machine-Learning-Toolbox/README.md

   + t   : computational time (s)

 ## How to choose the validation scheme?
-There are three types of validation strategies:
+There are three types of performance validations.
+These validation strategies are listed as following.
+However, if you do not select any of them, then the algorithm will automatically perform 10-fold cross-validation as default.
   + Hold-out validation
 ```code
 opts.tf    = 1;